Krankile/eikon-wrapper/README.md

 ## Project Overview

 Welcome to the future of writing a quantitative Project and Master's thesis at the Institute for Industrial Economy (or whatever else you want to use these tools for, feel free).
 Two former Indøk students created this repository.
 During the work on our Master's thesis [(Ankile & Krange, 2022)](##Sources), we created the precursor to the code to make collecting large amounts of financial data as easy as possible.
 In this repo, we have tried to provide a generalized system that allows easy access to the most-used financial data (stocks, bonds, commodities), examples, and documentation.
-In short, this project we wished existed when we embarked on our Master's journey on a dark and cold March night in 2022.
+In short, this is the project we wished existed when we embarked on our Master's journey on a dark and cold March night in 2022.

 This project assumes some basic knowledge of Eikon.
 For an in-depth guide to using Eikon together with the Excel plugin to extract bond data, see [Fosse (2021)](##Sources).
 That guide goes into deep detail on using the Excel plugin and could be wise to peruse when working with Eikon.